-This guide shows you how to export your PCB designs from CircuitMaker as Gerber files that can be imported into Bantam Tools Desktop Milling Machine Software and milled on the Bantam Tools Desktop PCB Milling Machine mill.
+This guide shows you how to export your PCB designs from CircuitMaker as Gerber files that can be imported into Bantam Tools Milling Machine Software and milled on your Bantam Tools Milling Machine mill.

 What is CircuitMaker?